 As an option to special personal leave, conscripts can apply for deferment beginning during military service.
-Based on a medical certificate, or due to the death or sudden serious illness of a near relative, or for some other urgent personal reason, a conscript can be granted exemption from other service and given permission to leave the service location for a short period of time (< 72 h) without having to apply for special personal leave.
+Based on a medical certificate, or due to the death or sudden serious illness of a near relative, or for some other urgent personal reason, e.g. for entrance exams (if no other leave days are available) a conscript can be granted exemption from other service and given permission to leave the service location for a short period of time (< 72 h) without having to apply for leave.